michaeltang235/eeg-fmri-time-series/README.md

-# eeg_fmri
+# eeg-fmri-time-series
 This repository highlights some of the scripts I wrote for the project of using fMRI time series features to detect brain areas generating seizure-related acitivity.
 Below is a brief summary of the project.

 **Background:**\
-The current clinical gold standard to identify epileptic brain areas involves implanting electrodes in the brain during presurgica workup, yet only offers limited brain coverage with risks of developing a host of complications.
+The current clinical gold standard to identify epileptic brain areas involves implanting electrodes in the brain during presurgical workup, yet only offers limited brain coverage with risks of developing a host of complications.
 Resting-state fMRI (rs-fMRI), on the other hand, measures spontaneous activity at high spatial resolution across the entire brain with no invasive procedures required during image acquisition.
 Previous rs-fMRI studies employed time series features including regional homogeneity (ReHo) and amplitude of low-frequency fluctuations (ALFF) to measure